javascript-tutorial/en.javascript.info/2-ui/1-document/09-size-and-scroll/4-put-ball-in-center/solution.md

 When the browser does not know the width/height of an image (from tag attributes or CSS), then it assumes them to equal `0` until the image finishes loading.

-In real life after the first load browser usually caches the image, and on next loads it will have the size immediately.
+After the first load browser usually caches the image, and on next loads it will have the size immediately.
 But on the first load the value of `ball.offsetWidth` is `0`.
 That leads to wrong coordinates.

 We should fix that by adding `width/height` to `<img>`: